 SAFETY

-VSSC is committed to fostering a safe and inclusive environment — free of abuse, harassment, neglect or discrimination, both on and off the ice for all all participants whether they are athletes, coaches, officials, volunteers or administrators.
+VSSC uses the Speed Skating B.C.
+Commitment to Safe Sport framework to foster a safe and inclusive environment — free of abuse, harassment, neglect or discrimination, both on and off the ice — for all all participants whether they are athletes, coaches, officials, volunteers or administrators.

 Rule of Two